RiccardoMaffei/FreedomOutside/README.md

 ````
 given_damages = strength * weapon_damage_value
 ````
-In case of destructive weapon the damage value is random (between a range) and when the attacker and the attacked player are the same, the given damages are divided by the attacker agility simulating his/her agility to run away (E.g.: when throwing a granade).
+In case of destructive weapon the damage value is random (between a range) and when the attacker and the attacked player are the same, the given damages are divided by the attacker agility simulating his/her agility to run away (E.g.: when throwing a grenade).

 #####Received damages
 Received damages are computed with the following formula: